SitongMu/Machine-Learning-Code-for-Model-Train/README.md

 6Testseperate is used to test the accuracy of the model with a seperate test file.

-7Auto Train is used to check the difference with different combinations of the inputs.
+7Auto Train is used to auto train and test the model with changing of the input number.